mbreese/sjq/README.md

       NAME a human-readable name for the job (not required)

-      UID/GID the uid/gid to run this job under - this only works when SJQ is started by root and is *not* recommended
+      UID/GID the uid/gid to run this job under - this only works when SJQ is running as root and is *not* recommended (this is a large security hole, so you should only do this if you know what you are doing)

 To kill a job: